-- Written assignment, during courseOral examination, 20 minutesThe written assignment is prepared during the course and must be handed in prior to the exam week.
+- Written assignment, during courseOral examination, 20 minutesThe written assignment is prepared by the students during the course and must be handed in prior to the exam week.
 The oral exam uses the written assignment as its point of departure.
 It includes the titles listed in the officially approved reading list.
 A combined grade is given after the oral exam.

 - Without aids